 First Thing First, Mind the Theme

 Not all weddings are the same.
-Some couples can transform a barn into a chic and elegant space, while others go for a more boho vibe with a rustic-chic twist.
+Some couples can transform a barn into a chic and elegant space, while others prefer a more boho vibe with a rustic chic twist.
 And some go entirely country western.

-Country weddings are often times as elegant and formal as they are traditional ones.
-Make sure to have yourself looking your best.
+Country weddings are often as elegant and formal as traditional ones.
+Make sure to look your best.

 What to Wear to a Barn Wedding: Outfit Ideas

-When looking for what to wear to a barn wedding, remember that function is just as important as style.
-This means this wedding will likely have a rustic feel with natural elements mixed into the decor, and part of the wedding could even take place outside on the grass.
+This means the wedding will likely have a rustic feel with natural elements mixed into the decor, and part of it could even take place outside on the grass.

 This means you should be expecting to meet the challenges of the elements found in this unconventional wedding venue.